Zilpha Grant

 Zilpha Grant (29 July 1919 – 31 January 2011), later known by her married name Zilpha Wheelton, was an English freestyle swimmer who competed for Great Britain in the 1936 Summer Olympics.

+Biography

 She was born in Chorlton-cum-Hardy, Manchester.

 In 1936 she was a member of the British relay team which finished sixth in the 4×100-metre freestyle relay event.
 In the 100-metre freestyle competition she was eliminated in the first round.